typelevel/skunk/modules/docs/src/main/paradox/tutorial/Setup.md

 ## Database Setup

-In order to run the tutorial examples you will need a Postgres server with the `world` database loaded up, writable by the `jimmy` user, who must be able to log in without password `banana`.
+In order to run the tutorial examples you will need a Postgres server with the `world` database loaded up, writable by the `jimmy` user, who must be able to log in with password `banana`.
 Our [Docker](http://docker.com) image does exactly that.

 ```
 docker run -p5432:5432 -d tpolecat/skunk-world